Francisco Franco: World War II

+Franco and his foreign minister Ramón Serrano Suñer held a meeting with Mussolini and Ciano in Bordighera, Italy on 12 February 1941.
+However, an affected Mussolini did not appear to be interested in Franco's help due to the defeats his forces had suffered in North Africa and the Balkans, and he even told Franco that he wished he could find any way to leave the war.
+When the invasion of the Soviet Union began on 22 June 1941, Serrano Suñer immediately suggested the formation of a unit of military volunteers to join the invasion.
+Volunteer Spanish troops (the División Azul, or "Blue Division") fought on the Eastern Front under German command from 1941 to 1944.
+Some historians have argued that not all of the Blue Division were true volunteers and that Franco expended relatively small but significant resources to aid the Axis powers' battle against the Soviet Union.

-Franco was initially disliked by Cuban President Fulgencio Batista, who, during World War II, suggested a joint U.S.-Latin American declaration of war on Spain to overthrow Franco's regime.
+Franco was initially disliked by Cuban president Fulgencio Batista, who, during World War II, suggested a joint US-Latin American declaration of war on Spain to overthrow Franco's regime.

 Hitler may not have really wanted Spain to join the war, as he needed neutral harbours to import materials from countries in Latin America and elsewhere.
 He felt Spain would be a burden as it would be dependent on Germany for help.
 By 1941, Vichy French forces were proving their effectiveness in North Africa, reducing the need for Spanish help, and Hitler was wary about opening up a new front on the western coast of Europe as he struggled to reinforce the Italians in Greece and Yugoslavia.
 Franco signed a revised Anti-Comintern Pact on 25 November 1941.
 Spain continued to be able to obtain valuable German goods, including military equipment, as part of payment for Spanish raw materials, and traded wolfram with Germany until August 1944 when the Germans withdrew from the Spanish frontier.